ChloeL-E/msp3-trailfinders/README.md

 -   ### Frameworks, Libraries & Programs Used

-    * [Google Fonts](https://fonts.google.com/) were used to import the 'Fuzzy Bubbles' font into the style.css file which is used on all pages throughout the project.
+    * [Google Fonts](https://fonts.google.com/) were used to import the 'Bebas Neue' and 'Noto Serif' font into the style.css file which is used on all pages throughout the project.
     * []() was used on all pages throughout the website to add icons for aesthetic and UX purposes
     * Gitpod was the IDE used to build the project.
 Git was used for version control.
     * [GitHub](https://github.com/) is used to store the projects code after being pushed from Git.
     * [Balsamiq](https://balsamiq.com/) was used to create the wireframes to support in the design process.
+    * [Lucid Chart](https://lucid.app/lucidchart/c05f73cc-9dcc-4449-bd72-3098abe54692/edit?invitationId=inv_1c31fd92-4378-45d3-93c0-a252029cd87d&page=0_0#) was used to design the EDR model when planning the database

 - - -